icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

 ### Tagged parameter

 An operation parameter can have a tag, which makes this parameter a "tagged parameter".
-A tag consists of the `tag` keyword plus a tag number.
+A tag consists of the `tag` keyword plus a tag number in parenthesis.
 For example:

 ```slice
 op(tag(1) x: int32?)